 If there is a scoliosis, a spinal screening is assessed and chiropractic adjustments are given to see if that scoliosis can be straightened out or significantly improved so that the body can function at its greatest potential.

-The next time you search for a chiropractor near me to help you manage your scoliosis, make sure you contact me, Dr. Anne Marie Marcellino.
+The next time you search for a chiropractor or nutrition near me to help you manage your scoliosis, contact Dr. Anne Marie Marcellino.